d4rken/capod-public/PRIVACY_POLICY.md

+# Privacy policy
-# Privacy policy for the app `CAPod - Companion for AirPods`
+This is the privacy policy for the Android app "CAPod - Companion for AirPods".

 ## Preamble
+CAPod respects your privacy.

-I do not collect, share, sell or otherwise monetize personal information.
+I do not collect, share or sell personal information.

+Send a [quick mail](mailto:support@darken.eu) if you have questions.

 My underlying privacy principle is the [Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule).

-Send a [quick mail](mailto:support@darken.eu) if you have questions.

 ## Location data

-`CAPod - Companion for AirPods` does not determine your location and does not collect, share or sell location data.
+CAPod does not collect, share or sell location data.

+CAPod uses the permission "access fine location" (`ACCESS_FINE_LOCATION`) to enable its core functionality on Android 11 and lower.
+The "access fine location" permission is required to scan for Bluetooth Low Energy (BLE) devices.
+On Android 12+ the newer and more fine grained `BLUETOOTH_SCAN` permission is used instead.

 Bluetooth Low Energy is a technology that devices like AirPods use to communicate their status to nearby devices.
 CAPod requests location related permission because these permissions are required to access Bluetooth Low Energy data.